 There’s a light rain falling, but I have a warm jacket.

 A little while ago, I found myself passing the bar with the neon rose.
 I almost pulled at the door.
 The sign was lit, despite the hour, and there seemed to be people inside.
-I wonder if—
+I wonder if —

 Diane, let me tell you.
 A long dark space.
 A strobe light.
-Sitting at the bar, a narrow, severe man with a very long, almost impossibly long beard.
+Sitting at the bar, a narrow, severe man with a very long beard.
 Here is what he said to me.
 Are you looking for Victoria?
 Diane, that’s what he said!
 Are you looking for Victoria!
 At the back of the bar, a blue curtain, a woman in a sparkling red dress, beams coming off in the spotlight.
 A blue rose in her hair.
 I knew something was wrong and I turned to leave and there in front of me was W. A halo of flames surrounding his head.
-Diane, he wasn’t there.
 How could he be there?
 He’s in the loony bin in Pittsburgh.
-They put him there today.
-I’m supposed to go there tomorrow.
+They put him in there today.
+I’m supposed to go tomorrow.
 But there he was.
 And a halo of flame.
-I’ll get to the bottom of it.
+I must get to the bottom of it.
 If I don’t make my ride, have Gordon check whether there’s a bar across from the pizzeria.
 Have him check whether there’s a pizzeria.
 Tell Jeffries I’m beginning to see it.
 Tell him I said good luck in Buenos Aires.
 I wish I could explain this better.
 But you’ll figure it out, Diane.
 You always do.
 Where do I go if I climb up the rope?

 Diane— [Recording ends.] 💣

 ANDREW BLOSSOM is a writer, editor, publisher, movie watcher, cat mother, former professor and errant Virginian.
 He lives in a garage in Spokane, Washington.